 As co-owner and publisher of Cladach Publishing, Catherine has had a hand in the acquisition, editing, and design of all Cladach’s titles.
-She still manages to find time for her first love, writing—she blogs here and is the author, as-told-to author, or compiler/author of four Cladach books:
+She still manages to find time for her first love, writing—she blogs here.
+She has authored four Cladach books (below).

 A Conversation with Cathy

 Catherine: It really was affirming and amazing to me to think someone would want to print and read something I wrote.
 (It was a rhyming poem about how Jesus is my friend, and a Sunday school teacher encouraged me to send it in.
 That early poem is even included in the collection, Remembering Softly).
 The desire to write kept growing until it became a sense of a call.

 In your biblical novel, Face to Face, you fictionalize a story about a woman who is miraculously healed by Jesus.
 She is mentioned in the Bible only once, in Luke 13:10-17.
 With so little known about her, how did you develop her character and make her so believable?